What does your dream shop look like?

 Your best bet is to follow in Goldilocks’ footsteps: Not too big, not too small.
 Before you commit to any design, make sure you take it for a test drive (well…a test walk).
 And hey, remember that if you get Fullbay, your techs won’t need to walk to the service desk every other hour.

 Service Bay to Technician Ratio

-As for the fixtures, instead of trying to place a couple of large, bright lights where shadows from pillars and equipment won’t cast a shadow, invest in a lot of smaller LED fixtures.
-You can install them in close intervals throughout your shop.
+You’ll still need interior lighting, though.
+Instead of trying to place a couple of large, bright lights where shadows from pillars and equipment won’t cast a shadow, install smaller LED fixtures at close intervals throughout your shop.
 They’ll spread the light more evenly around the work area, and the bulbs will last longer than fluorescents.

 You know what else you’ll need to store?
 Cleaning supplies.
 Keep mops, brooms, rags, and cleaning fluids of all sorts handy.
 Along with training your techs to put their equipment away, make sure they clean up their workspace afterward.
 You may want to install a locker in each bay so that a tech can quickly tidy up after performing a repair.